Elena-Lou/Inception/README.md

 # Inception

-Set up of a small infrastucture of three services running on three different containers using docker compose.
+Set up a small infrastucture of three services running on three different containers using docker compose.

 ## Subject requirements
 - A Docker container that contains NGINX with TLSv 1.2